J-1 Academic Training

 STEP 3: Submit your request to OIS

-J-1 students interested in applying for Academic Training should submit the request paperwork (Advisor Recommendation Form for Academic Training, offer letter from the employer, proof of health insurance) to OIS (in person or e-mail) before graduation and before the expiration of the DS-2019.
+J-1 students interested in applying for Academic Training should submit the requested paperwork (Advisor Recommendation Form for Academic Training, offer letter from the employer, proof of health insurance) to OIS (in person or e-mail) before graduation and before the expiration of the DS-2019.
 Please note all requests require proof of health insurance for the principal (J-1) and any J-2 dependents that covers the entire duration of the Academic Training.
 The OIS advisor will update the student’s SEVIS record, issue a new Form DS-2019 and Academic Training Authorization Letter to the student.